-Tonight – May 4, 2016 – the forecast calls for meteors!
+Tonight – May 4, 2017 – the forecast calls for meteors!
 The greatest number of Eta Aquarid meteors will be lighting up the predawn darkness – as seen from all parts of Earth – over the next few mornings.
 This shower particularly favors the Southern Hemisphere.
 No matter where you are, watch before dawn on May 5 and 6.
 Although the bright waxing gibbous moon will light up most of the night, the moon will set before the prime time viewing hours for the predawn Eta Aquariid meteor shower.

 It’s hard to say with certainty which morning will be the better of the two – May 5 or 6 – since this shower has a relatively broad peak.
 Possibly, May 5 could be the better morning to watch, because the moon will set at an earlier hour on the morning of May 5 than it will on the morning of May 6.

 Just remember that – as seen from all parts of Earth – the dark hour before dawn typically presents the greatest number of Eta Aquarid meteors.
 The beginning of astronomical twilight closes the curtains on the final hour of complete darkness.
 Don’t know when the moon sets or astronomical twilight begins in your sky?
 Find out with this handy custom sunrise-sunset calendar.

 Under ideal conditions, the Eta Aquariid meteor shower produces up to 20 to 40 meteors per hour.
 If you’re in the Southern Hemisphere, and you have a very dark sky with no moon, you might see that many.
 Those at mid-northern latitudes might catch some meteors, too.
 In the Northern Hemisphere, tropical and subtropical latitudes are favored, including latitudes like that of the southern U.S.